 }

-Because of the misplaced semi-colon, the code block following the “if” statement will always be executed.
+Because of the misplaced semi-colon, the code block following the if-statement will always be executed.
 In this case, it is extremely likely that the programmer did not intend to put the semi-colon there and thus will end up with unexpected results.

-Java also uses the >>> for the unsigned shift operator.
-This can be easily confused with the >> (signed right shift) which will produce identical results for positive values, but very different values for negative values.
+Java also uses “>>>” for the unsigned shift operator.
+This can be easily confused with “>>” (signed right shift) which will produce identical results for positive values, but very different values for negative values.

 Each of the following would be clearer and have less potential for problems if the embedded assignments were conducted outside of the expressions: